 We're on a mission to find an existing drug or drug combination that, when given early, reduces hospitalization and fatality rates by 75% or more.
 We’re doing this by funding clinical trials of repurposed drugs that could lead to effective early treatments for COVID-19.

-Many people look to a vaccine as the best hope for recovery, but a vaccine is a long-term solution that could take a year or more to develop and mass produce, not to mention to deliver to 7.5 billion people.
-It will take time to demonstrate safety and questions still remain about the efficacy of a potential vaccine.
+Many people look to a vaccine as the best hope for recovery, but a vaccine is a long-term solution that could take years to mass produce and to deliver to 7.5 billion people.
+Questions still remain about the efficacy of a vaccine against new variants.
 Further, vaccines may not be viable options for all patient populations.
 We need to work on a parallel path to identify early treatments using existing drugs as soon as possible.
-This will be the fastest way to reduce hospitalizations and deaths while we wait for a potential vaccine.
+This will be the fastest way to reduce hospitalizations and deaths while we wait for the vaccine to become available to everyone.

 Years of experience and existing research give the world-class scientists on our Scientific Advisory Board confidence that there are existing drugs out there that can be effective in treating COVID-19.
 But we won't know for sure until we've tested these drugs in outpatient trials.

 Repurposing existing drugs offers the fastest and least expensive way to find effective treatments for COVID-19.
 Since these drugs have been approved for other purposes, we have a better understanding of their side effect profiles, and they are already in production.
 This greatly reduces the time and expense needed to demonstrate safety and ramp up production that we would otherwise face with new drugs, in addition to the time it would take to develop those drugs.